qiling9760/sep11-freedom-project/blog/entry03.md

 Everything works fine except the stealing points part, for some reasons, the `dog` steal more points than I expected each time it collide on the `cat food`.
 I want the `dog` to steal 1 point each time it collide with the cat food, but after I restart the game, every time they collide, the dog steal more points than the previous collision.

+### Goal
+My goal on my tool is to figure out why the `dog` steal more points than I expected and fix it.
+I think I will ask on Slack to see if anyone can help me.
+If I have more time, I will try to add other obstacles or buff to the game.

+###

 Text